 All donated services and assets were utilized by the Organization's programs and supporting services.
 There were no donor-imposed restrictions associated with the donated services and assets.
-Donated services are valued based on current rates for similar event services.
+Donated services are valued based on current rates for similar professional and event services.
 Donated goods are valued at the wholesale prices that would be received for selling similar products.
+Donated goods includes \$5,000 of donated computers that were included in property and equipment at August 31, 2024.

-NOTE M - NET ASSETS WITH DONOR RESTRICTIONS
+NOTE K - NET ASSETS WITH DONOR RESTRICTIONS

-Virtually all of the restrictions on net assets for the years ended August 31, 2023 and 2022 are related to funds received from private foundations, corporate donors, grants, and time restricted multi-year pledges.
+Virtually all of the restrictions on net assets for the years ended August 31, 2024 and 2023 are related to funds received from private foundations, corporate donors, grants, and time restricted multi-year pledges.
 Certain of the use-restricted funds are restricted for the purpose of match events and activities.

-At August 31, 2023 and 2022, net assets with donor restrictions consisted of the following:
+At August 31, 2024 and 2023, net assets with donor restrictions consisted of the following: